narengan/cis/managing-for-reliability.md

  * Only content hosted on the domain that has **Always Online** enabled will be cached in the **Always Online** cache.

- * **Always Online** cachces the first 10 links from your root HTML, then just the first links from each of those pages, and finally the first links from each of those subsequent pages.
+ * **Always Online** caches the first 10 links from your root HTML, then just the first links from each of those pages, and finally the first links from each of those subsequent pages.
 This means that only some pages on your site will be viewable when your origin server goes down.

  * Recently added sites won't have a large cache of their site available, which means that **Always Online** may not work if you only added the site a few days ago.